Tiberiu02/inck/README.md

 2. Install [Node.js & NPM](https://nodejs.org/en/download/)
 3. Open the project in command-line
 4. Install server and client dependencies using `npm install`
-5. Start project in development mode using `npm run dev`
+5. Start project in development mode using `npm run dev-all`

 # Usage

 Open your browser and go to https://localhost:3080.

-The client and server are separate modules.
-Start each one individually by running `npm run start` in the respective directory.

-Note: client requires building with `npm run build`.

 # Deployment

+This project has 3 components: server, client, and common types.

+Build everything with `npm run build-all`.

+Start everything with `npm run start-all` or just the server/client with `npm run start-server` and `npm run start-client`

 ## PM2